YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

    - Provide guidance on how absence requests should be handled

 2. **Faculty Support**:
-   - Assist teachers with interpreting absence data
+   - Assist course directors with interpreting absence data
    - Provide guidance for complex cases or unusual circumstances

 3. **Student Support**: